xamry/notes/Java/Java 5 new features.md

 Varargs feature allows methods to take a variable number of arguments of the same type.
 It simplifies method calls by eliminating the need to explicitly create an array for variable-length argument lists.

 ## Annotations
 Annotatons are metadata that can be added to classes, methods, fields, and other program elements.
 Annotations provide a way to add additional information to the code and can be used by compilers, tools, and frameworks for various purposes.
-Use @interface to define your own custom annotations.
+You can either use in-built annotations such as @override, @deprecated OR use @interface to define your own custom annotations.

 There are three types of annotations.

-1. Marker Annotation
+1. Marker Annotation (no method)
-2. Single-Value Annotation
+2. Single-Value Annotation (single method)
 3. Multi-Value Annotation

 ## Enhanced concurrency support
 Java 5 introduced the java.util.concurrent package, which provides high-level concurrency utilities such as thread pools, concurrent collections, and atomic variables.
 These utilities make it easier to write concurrent and multithreaded programs.